Investor Relations

 Natural gas

-Based on the most recent annual information published by the SE (Secretariat of Energy), as of December 31, 2022, the country’s total natural gas reserves and resources amounted to 1,675 billion m3, representing a 3% increase vs. 2021.
-Of the total, 27% were proven reserves, and 74% came from unconventional formations.
+As of December 31, 2023, the country’s natural gas reserves and resources totaled 1,839 million m3, a 10% increase vs. 2022.
+Of the total, 27% were proven reserves, and 78% came from unconventional formations.

 Oil

-As of December 31, 2022, the country’s oil reserves and resources totaled 10,521 million barrels, a 10% increase vs. 2022, of which 28% were proven reserves and 67% were classified as unconventional.
+As of December 31, 2023, the country’s total oil reserves and resources remained stable at 10,513 million bbl, of which 29% were proven and 68% were unconventional reserves.

 Argentina's Hydrocarbons Law